LKrs13/LKrs13/README.md

 ## Hi there, I'm [Rayane][website] 👋

-I'm a Computer Science student at the University of Montreal.
+I'm a Software Developer @ CGI and CS student at the UMontreal.
 I like to work on side projects in my free time and I'm also the marketing coordinator of a nonprofit called [Kurius][kurius].
 I'm currently interested in DSA and AI!

 ### Fun Facts
 - I have been playing soccer for 15+ years and I am a fanboy of Zidane